minprog/platforms/django/lectures/js/index.md

         </body>
     </html>

-Now, here’s our code which we can keep in `tasks.js`.
-A few notes on what you’ll see below:
+Now, here's our code which we can keep in `tasks.js`.
+A few notes on what you'll see below:

 *   This code is slightly different from the code in lecture.
 Here, we only query for our submit button and input task field once in the beginning and store those two values in the variables `submit` and `newTask`.
 *   We can enable/disable a button by setting its `disabled` attribute to `false`/`true`.